salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.quick.md

 # description

 The first time you run any "project deploy pipeline" command, be sure to authorize the org in which DevOps Center is installed.
-The easiest way to authorize an org is with the "sf org login web" command.
+The easiest way to authorize an org is with the "org login web" command.

 Before you run this command, create a validated deployment with the "sf project deploy pipeline validate" command, which returns a job ID.
 Validated deployments haven't been deployed to the org yet; you deploy them with this command.
 Either pass the job ID to this command or use the --use-most-recent flag to use the job ID of the most recently validated deployment.
 For the quick deploy to succeed, the associated validated deployment must also have succeeded.